Helena, Arkansas is a must-visit city to trace the musical past of the Delta Blues and celebrate modern-day blues

 KING BISCUIT BLUES FESTIVAL

-The King Biscuit Blues Festival is held every year in Helena, hosted over a four-day period in October.
+The King Biscuit Blues Festival is held every year in Helena, Arkansas, hosted over a four-day period in October.
 As one of the largest showcases of blues music in the nation, this event attracts thousands of fans to Helena for a weekend of fun and amazing music from the best blues musicians in the nation.
 Each day has its own unique attractions.
 The VIP Biscuit Bash is hosted on Thursday and features a meal of biscuits and gravy and samplings of the best craft beer in the state.
 There is also the Flour Power 5K run and the Tour Da’ Delta Bike Ride, both hosted on Saturday.

 LEGENDARY BLUES FESTIVAL